taresh18/100-days-of-cuda/README.md

 ### Day 05
 Read chapter 6 of PMPP, wrote cuda programs to do matrix multiplication (A * B.T) using corner turning and matrix multiplication using thread coarsening

+### Day 06
+Read chapter 7 of PMPP, wrote cuda program to do a 2d convolution operation reducing global memory access using shread memory and local memory